Help to find workers during the COVID-19 pandemic

 Recognised Seasonal Employers (RSE) Scheme

-With the New Zealand border currently closed to almost all travellers to help stop the spread of COVID-19, there are no RSE workers coming into New Zealand.
+With the New Zealand border currently closed to almost all travellers to help stop the spread of COVID-19, there are virtually no RSE workers coming into New Zealand.

-Normally, the RSE Scheme enables the horticulture and viticulture sectors to recruit workers from overseas for seasonal work when there are not enough New Zealand workers.
+The RSE Scheme enables the horticulture and viticulture sectors to recruit workers from overseas for seasonal work when there are not enough New Zealand workers.

 For RSE workers still in New Zealand, Immigration New Zealand has updated some of the settings for the RSE Scheme.